iver-wharf/rfcs/_published/0013-authentication.md

 ### SSL Config Required as a part of OIDC

 For OIDC ssl is required.
-SSL certs will be inserted into the traefik config and generated with openSSL as part of the repo setup.
+In order to avoid having to fill the development environment with --force-unsecure SSL certs will be inserted into the traefik config and generated with openSSL as part of the repo setup.

 ### Choice of Client